 So why resist this healthy balance?
 Opening the door to this beautiful stranger is like gifting ourselves a moment of serenity.
 Like warming our hands with a big bowl of hot cocoa at the cottage.

-Opt for refined contrasts with leather or wood.
-Natural leather tones will create a nice balance with shades of gray and blue.
-Or go for sage green for a botanical effect.
+• Opt for refined contrasts with leather or wood.
+The natural tones of leather create a beautiful balance when paired with shades of gray and blue.
+Alternatively, lean towards sage green for a subtle botanical effect.

-Play with textures to enhance the comfort of your décor.
-The ideal choices are natural materials and accessories, weaves, braids, patterns and reliefs.
+• Play with textures to elevate comfort in your decor.
+The best choices include natural materials and accessories, woven fabrics, braiding, as well as patterns and relief details.

-Emphasize focal points with contrast or distinctive styling.
-These special touches will translate your interests and activities into design, adding a touch of Scandi to your décor.
+• Highlight focal points with contrast or a distinctive style.
+These thoughtful touches will translate your interests and activities into design, adding a Scandi-inspired essence to your interior layout.

-Mark your creative spaces with the use of accessories.
-You can use the geometry of your décor to direct light and texturize your rooms.
-Ceiling lights, floor lamps, table lamps and mirrors will be your allies.
+• Bring creativity to your spaces through accessories.
+Use the geometry of your décor to guide light and add texture to your rooms.
+Ceiling lights, floor lamps, accent lighting, and mirrors will be your best allies.

 Is there a difference between Nordic and Scandinavian interior design?